ptr727/PlexCleaner/README.md

 Options:
   --logfile <logfile>  Path to log file
-  --logappend          Append to the log file vs. default overwrite --debug              Wait for debugger to attach --version            Show version information
+  --logappend          Append to log file vs. overwrite --logwarning         Log only warnings and errors to log file --debug              Wait for debugger to attach --version            Show version information
   -?, -h, --help       Show help and usage information